GrowGardens.ai

 FAQs

-Can I plant tomatoes in June in Fort Worth?
+Can I plant tomatoes outdoors in June in Fort Worth?

-How often should I water raised beds in June?
+How often should I water container plants in June?

-Yes, apply a balanced fertilizer every 4-6 weeks to support growth during the active summer growing season.
+Yes, apply a balanced fertilizer every 4-6 weeks to support vigorous summer growth.

 Next steps